 The survey revealed that there is a primary focus on increasing revenues and growth in both existing and new markets.
-Also, many CFOs are seeking partners with experience and 23% are considering M&A opportunities.
+Also, many CFOs are seeking partners with experience and specialization.
 According to Nick Araco, CEO and President of CFO Alliance, “It is an interesting time to be a CFO.”
 He continued, “During the first half of the year, nearly 90% of our members were focused on driving top line performance and increasing revenues, market shares, and profitability.”
+23% are considering M&A opportunities.

 While the focus on healthy growth is not surprising — especially as uncertainty lingers — Araco was surprised that, “many conversations were also centered on what a company already owned — fixed assets, revenue streams, and the areas of strongest performance.
 CFOs and other C-level execs appear focused on capitalizing on these areas of strong performance to improve revenue performance.”
 In other words, growth is not to be achieved by any means necessary.

 Given these specific focuses, Araco explained, “The best way to approach a CFO is to open with two questions: ‘what are you proud of today?
 And what is keeping you up at night?’”
 He continued, “If you can begin a dialogue that way and ask those two important questions, you get a better sense of the desired end game.
 Even if it is not a transaction today, it could mean a joint venture or co-investments in organic growth.”